JaimeSampedroMarcos/distributed-containers/README.md

                                         Deploy one ingress file or the other.

 - rancher:
-  Contains the Infrastructure as code resources to provision one Rancher instance.
+  Contains the Infrastructure as code resources to provision Rancher as a Product.